-Pre-journalism students completing 90 scholastic credits, and passing their sixth quarter staff conferences, may then register for the non-elective Third Year.
+Pre-journalism students completing 80 scholastic credits, and passing their sixth quarter staff conferences, may then register for the non-elective Third Year.
 The Third Year starts at the beginning of the autumn quarter and concludes at the end of the spring quarter.

-Pre-journalism students who have completed a minimum of 80 scholastic credits may apply and, if grades are sufficiently high, be permitted to register for the above non-elective year's work.
+Pre-journalism students with less than 80 scholastic credits may apply and, if grades are sufficiently high, be permitted to register for the above non-elective year's work.

-In the third year no grades or credits will be awarded to students doing satisan the third year no grades or credits will be awarded to students doing satisfactory work until the end of the year.
+In the third year no grades or credits will be awarded to students doing satisfactory work until the end of the year.
 (For purposes of fraternity and sorority records, extra-curricular activities, etc., any student presenting a grade card will receive either a "Satisfactory" or "Unsatisfactory" thereon.)
 At the end of each quarter students whose work as journalism majors is unsatisfactory will be awarded grades ("C", "D" or "E") and such journalistic credit as they may have earned.
 They must then arrange with their advisers in the College of Arts and Sciences to choose another major.

 Majors in journalism in the Third Year will take their regular quarter examination in Geog.
 102, and be awarded their grades in the usual way.
 Majors in journalism in the Third Year will take a comprehensive examination, written and/or oral, covering seven days, during the final month of the spring quarter.
 Those receiving "A" or "B" grades will be eligible to continue toward their degrees, with a major in journalism.
 Those falling below "B" will be forced to change their major field.
 Credit, however, will be given in the latter case as well as in the former.